acl2017/acl2017.github.io/_pages/testing/program.md

                     prevSession = plenarySession.id;
                     prevDay = plenarySession.day;
                 }
-                // if it's a paper ...
+                /* if it's a paper */
                 else if (key in chosenPapersHash) {

                     var paper = chosenPapersHash[key];
                     if (sessionInfoHash[paper.session].day == prevDay) {
-                        // if the day is the same, then we check the session
-                        // if the session is the same, then we just add:
-                        // - the paper info itself
-                        if (paper.session == prevSession) {
+                        /* if the day is the same, then we check the session if the session is the same, then we just add: the paper info itself */ if (paper.session == prevSession) {
                             output.push(makePaperRow(paper.start, paper.end, ASCIIFold(paper.title)));
                         }
-                        // if the day is the same but the session is not,
-                        // then we need to add:
-                        // - a new session header
-                        // - the paper info itself
+                        /* if the day is the same but the session is not, then we need to add: a new session header, the paper info itself */ else {
-                        else {
                             var session = sessionInfoHash[paper.session];
                             output.push(makePaperSessionHeaderRow(paper.start, session.title, session.location));
                             output.push(makePaperRow(paper.start, paper.end, ASCIIFold(paper.title)));
                         }
                     }
-                    // if the day is NOT the same, we need to add:
-                    // - a new day header
-                    // - a new session header
-                    // - the paper info itself
+                    /* if the day is NOT the same, we need to add: a new day header, a new session header, the paper info itself */ else {
-                    else {
                         var session = sessionInfoHash[paper.session];
                         output.push(makeDayHeaderRow(session.day));